May 18th, 2018

 If you’re not familiar with public speaking, you may be thinking “How do you do it?
 How do you engage the audience?”
 “What happens if I get nervous?”
 The truth is that knowing your stuff is the most important thing.
 So, today we’re sharing 5 simple tips that with practice, will help to build your confidence and make you a great and engaging public speaker.

 An inspiring, honest and engaging speech is one that has been carefully prepared.
 Being prepared doesn’t mean you have a completed script to read out – being prepared means knowing the audience that you will be addressing, knowing your topic, understanding the location and venue, and having a solid grasp of the industry.

 Rehearsals are fun!
-I always arrive at the venue well before the doors open.
-I stand in front of the lectern and rehearse how I am going to deliver the speech to my audience.
+A prepared speaker always arrives at the venue well before the doors open.
+Get yourself comfortable with the environment – stand in front of the lectern and rehearse how you are going to deliver the speech to your audience.

 Next time you need to deliver a presentation, take some time to look at how the room is setup.
 Ask yourself: What is the layout of the room?
 Is it a classroom format, or tables?
 How is the room arranged?
 Can you move around the room, or do you want to stand in one spot?
 Knowing the space before you ‘go live’ will put you at ease.